dynastyprocess/apps-rankings/README.md

 > - Add age column [Done!]
 > - Import session ID (rename as rankings ID) as a template for making new rankings
 > IF my_history THEN show single or up to three players, plotting Z score over time, X = TIME, Y = Z [Done!]
+> - Load Rankings - have buttons fill box and session ID appear below [Done!]
+> - Main panel's boxes have right hand whitespace [Done!]
+> - Top two inputs on main panel create changes downstream when they should not [Done!]

-- Create a plot to show/highlight players with the highest absolute Z score (i.e. to highlight highest/lowest players compared to average)
+> - Create a plot to show/highlight players with the highest absolute Z score (i.e. to highlight highest/lowest players compared to average) [Done!]

-IF session_id THEN show bar plot with x = Z, y = player of top five and bottom five (and allow filtering for specific players)
+> - IF session_id THEN show bar plot with x = Z, y = player of top five and bottom five (and allow filtering for specific players) [Done!]
+> - Sticky headers in table - scrollY?
+[Not Implemented]